Cong high command to decide on Pratibha Singh's LS poll candidature: Rajeev Shukla | Politics

 Senior party leaders Kaul Singh Thakur, Dhaniram Shandil and Ram Lal Thakur are the other members of the panel.

-The formation of the committee was suggested by three central observers of the Congress -- Bhupinder Hooda, Bhupesh Baghel and D K Shivakumar -- after discussions with various factions of the party's Himachal Pradesh unit when the state government was facing an existential crisis after some MLAs broke ranks and voted for the BJP in the Rajya Sabha election on February 27.

-Congress nominee Abhishek Singhvi lost the election after the six rebel Congress MLAs cross-voted.
-The speaker disqualified the six Congress MLAs and the party now has 34 legislators in the hill state.

 The Lok Sabha polls are scheduled to be held in seven phases starting April 19.
+Polling for the four parliamentary seats and six Assembly by-elections in Himachal Pradesh is scheduled to be held on June 1.
 The counting of votes will be taken up on June 4.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)